-BAC Grants support Brooklyn-based cultural projects by individual artists, collectives, artist-nonprofit partnerships and small nonprofits that enrich the cultural life of the borough.
-For a primer on our application process, review our For Applicants page.
+BAC Community Arts Grants* support Brooklyn-based cultural projects by individual artists, collectives, artist-nonprofit partnerships and small nonprofits that enrich the cultural life of the borough.

 Below are some frequently asked questions about our funding process.
 Content categories are in this order: